Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Receiver operating characteristic (ROC) curves and area under the curve (AUC) for binary outcomes

 at the threshold value $x \in \real$, where the indicator $\one \{ A \}$ equals one if the event $A$ is true and zero otherwise.

 Evidently, it suffices to consider threshold values $x$ equal to any of the unique values of $x_1, \ldots, x_n$ or some $x_0 < x_1$.
 For every $x$ of this form, we obtain a point

 in the unit square.
 Linear interpolation of the respective discrete point set results in a piecewise linear curve from $(0,0)$ to $(1,1)$ that is called the \textit{receiver operating characteristic}\/ (ROC) \textit{curve}.
-For a mathematically oriented, detailed discussion of the construction see Section 2 of Gneiting and Vogel (2018).
+For a mathematically oriented, detailed discussion of the construction see Section 2 of \citet{Gneiting2018}.